cesbo/bitwrap/README.md

 For example `bits(1)` - numerical type will be `u8`.
 If the field type is `bool` then conversion code will be appended automatically.

-For other types or for value conversion you may use  - `bits_convert(1, from, into)`:
+For other types or for value conversion you may use:
+`bits(4, from = Coffee::from, into = Coffee::into)`:

 - `from` - method to convert field type from numeric type
 - `into` - method to convert numeric type into field type

-If conversion methods not defined - `bits_convert(1)` will be used From and Into traits implemented for the field type.

 | Field | Bits |
 |---|---|